innovationOUtside/vce-generic-guide/g-jupyterlab_git-unused.md

 ![](md_assets/media/jl_git_diff.png)

-*Note that the notebook is __not__ saved when you click the `git` button, so the the visible view of the notebook may differ from the (saved) version that is compared with the last committed version.*
+*Note that the notebook is __not__ saved when you click the `git` button, so the visible view of the notebook may differ from the (saved) version that is compared with the last committed version.*

 The "clock" icon gives a difference between the file and the last checkpointed version of the notebook.
 (The checkpointed version is a version that the notebook can be reverted back to.
 By default, the notebook autosaves regularly but checkpoints are only created by explicit (manual) saves..)